Han-Sim/blog.hansim.dev/src/pages/posts/0035-JS-loops.md

 console.log("----- for-of with Object.entries -----")
 for (let [key, value] of Object.entries(myMac)) {
   console.log(key, " : ", value)
-} //only 'year' and 'model' are enumerated.
+} // only 'year' and 'model' are enumerated.

 console.log("\n----- for-in loop -----")
 for (let x in myMac) {
   console.log(x, " : ", myMac[x])
-} //it catches getModel() method as well since for-in loop searchs for the prototype chain as well
+} // it catches getModel() method as well since for-in loop searchs for the prototype chain as well
 ```

 output: